yoratoni/huawei-router-sms-forwarding/README.md

 - "Phone" is the phone number (not impacted by the contact names).
 - "Content" is simply the content of the SMS
 - "Date" is the date when the SMS has been received, not forwarded.
-- "ContactName" is the contact name that you added to the .env file or "NONE" if not added to the list.
+- "Contact" is the contact name that you optionally added to the "contacts" field inside the YAML file.

 ## Compatibility: